Buying guide

 AI summary

-- Maintenance and repairs, estimated at 1% of your home's value annually
+- Maintenance and repairs, which can average 1% of your home's value annually to keep it in top condition.

 Mortgage repayments (obviously)